 Upon receipt of your envelope, the election officers will verify the validity of the required documents.

 If everything is in order, your secret envelope will remain sealed and will be placed in a ballot box.
-The ballot box will be counted on November 7th, 2021, at the polls.

 If any documents are missing, or if the photocopy of your ID is not correct, your secret envelope will go into the spoiled ballot box.

 We remind you that voting by mail is completely secure and that at all times we make sure to protect the secrecy of your vote.